qnater/HeartBeatUniFr/README.md

    watch:
     ```
-    Result 82 bmps...
+    Your results are 82 bmps...
 Do you want to 'continue' or 'terminate' the session ?
 Do you want to listen 'relaxation music' ?
     ```